gd99/HackerNewsAPI/README.md

 - Unit tests are quite basic and more could be added
 - Helm or terraform could be used to improve deployment into cloud
 - Logging has been kept basic and structured logger like serilog would be an improvement
-- understand end user so any exceptions can have better messages
+- understand end user so any exceptions can have better messages on failure
 - implement health status
 - implement usage stats for an elk stack style monitoring
 - requirements state serving large numbers of requests, so possibly running multiple services with a load balancer would be required, assuming hackernews can handle it
+- caching could be a possibility based on requirements
 - variable fields returned via API might warrant nullable/optional fields for robustness
 - setup project within ci/cd environment such as gitlab or jenkins
 - create dev uat and prod env configs